honeytrap/honeytrap/README.md

 }
 ```

+### Updating Events and Sessions
-The websocket API also provides specific response which contain updates on sessions and non-session events:
+The WebSocket API also provides a specific response which contains updates for sessions and non-session events. `NEW_SESSIONS` indicate new session events from the backend and `NEW_EVENTS` indicate new non-session events from the backend.

 ```
 NEW_SESSIONS=5
 NEW_EVENTS=6
 ```

+#### Examples
-    - `NEW_SESSIONS` indicates new session events from the backend.
+When requesting a new session with`NEW_SESSIONS`, the expected response body is:

-    - `NEW_EVENTS` indicates new non-session events from the backend.

-- `NEW_SESSIONS`:

-Expected Response Body

 ```json
 {